How the mastermind of the Luminous Capital breakaway is parlaying his skills into ‘Promoting Financial Independence’

 “I was employee zero at Luminous,” says Sonnen.
 “I built the firm in the shadows outside of Merrill.
 I was trying to figure out how the whole independent space works.
 We didn’t know anything.
 It was a crash course and I learned it all on the fly.
 The other partners told me that once I got the office, phones and everything ready, to let them know and they’d pull the trigger.”

 Now Sonnen is deploying his skills on his own behalf.
-In September, he co-founded PFI (Pure Financial Independence) Advisors, an El Segundo, Calif.-based firm with a mission to bridge $1 billion-plus teams to independence.
+In September, he co-founded PFI (Promoting Financial Independence) Advisors, an El Segundo, Calif.-based firm with a mission to bridge $1 billion-plus teams to independence.

 The challenges inherent in pulling off this latest caper are obvious: He’s competing against his alma mater, Focus; wirehouses that offer enticing signing bonuses to advisors; and firms like Dynasty Financial Partners and HighTower Advisors that brim with breakout experts